romko2003/airport-api/README.md

 📄 License

-MIT (or choose your license).
-Add LICENSE file if needed.
+MIT (or your chosen license).
+Add a LICENSE file if needed.

-❤️ Tips
+❤️ Portfolio Tips

-If you use this for your portfolio:

-Add screenshots of /api/docs and a few endpoints
+Add screenshots of /api/docs/ and a few endpoints

-Put ERD image in the repo
+Include an ERD image

-Describe optional features you implemented
+Describe any optional features you implemented

 Link a running demo if you deploy it